gbif/analytics/README.md

 ### Project structure
 The project is divided into several parts:
 - Hive and Sqoop scripts which are responsible for importing historical data from archived MySQL database dumps
+- Hive scripts that snapshotted data from the message-based real-time indexing system which served GBIF between late 2013 and Q3 2019
-- Hive scripts that import recent data from the latest GBIF infrastructure (the real time indexing system currently serving GBIF)
+- Hive scripts that snapshot recent data from the latest GBIF infrastructure (the real time indexing system currently serving GBIF)
 - Hive scripts that process all data to the same quality control and taxonomic backbone
 - Hive scripts that digest the data into specific views suitable for download from Hadoop and further processing
 - R scripts that process the data into views per country